petee-d/stereotype/docs/tutorial.rst

   like some basic validation rules, hiding ``None`` from output, overriding serialization & deserialization names, etc.
 * Fields that don't provide a default (either as the field's assigned value, or using the ``default`` kwarg to a custom field) will be required.
 * Attributes without a type annotation will not be treated as fields and are just static class members.
+Same applies for attributes with a ``ClassVar`` annotation.
 * Instance methods of a model can use the values freely.
 Note they may be called even if the model doesn't pass the validation rules.